 To get the most out of your stretching routine, it’s important to understand the difference between assisted and passive stretching.

-Passive stretching occurs when someone else applies a force to your body to lengthen it.
+Passive stretching occurs when someone else forces your body to lengthen it.
 This is done to relax muscles so they can be stretched further than naturally stretch on their own.
 Passive stretching is often done at the beginning of a workout or yoga session because it’s believed that this type of stretching helps prepare your muscles for more vigorous activity later on.

 Assisted stretching is similar to passive stretching but requires one person to apply the force while another holds you in place.
-An assisted stretch can also be performed by two people — one person performing the stretch while another holds them in place.
+Two people can also perform an assisted stretch — one person performing the stretch while another holds them in place.
 In either case, an assistant ensures that you don’t fall over during the procedure and keeps your back straight throughout the movement so that you don’t injure yourself by bending too far forward or backward during the stretch.

 FAQs about the benefits of assisted stretching